The MMR Vaccine – Time to take action

 The MMR vaccine is known to be safe and very well received by adults and children alike.
 In the UK children are routinely vaccinated aged 1 and then a preschool booster is also given just after they turn 3 years old.

 If you are an adult and unsure as to whether you or your child has been vaccinated or if you ever completed the full vaccination course, most of the time it is completely safe to book in and have the MMR vaccine.
-Call us at ROC Private Clinic (where we have the vaccine on site and can administer it if suitable) or speak to your doctor about it.
+Call us at ROC Clinic (where we have the vaccine on site and can administer it if suitable) or speak to your doctor about it.

 Why is measles spreading?